ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 {PANEL:RavenTestDriver}

 First, we define a class that derives from Raven's TestDriver.
-Lets start with reviewing the TestDriver's methods and properties and later we will get into implementation (a complete code sample of a RavenTestDriver can be found at the [bottom](../start/test-driver##complete-example) of the page).
+Let's start with reviewing the TestDriver's methods and properties and later we will get into implementation (a complete code sample of a RavenTestDriver can be found at the [bottom](../start/test-driver##complete-example) of the page).

 ### Properties and Methods
 | Signature | Description |